k8s-platform-hub/hello-nodejs-express/README.md

 # hello-nodejs-express

 This quickstart consists of a basic hasura project with a simple nodejs express app running on it.
-Once this project is deployed on to a hasura cluster, you will have the nodejs app running on your [cluster](https://docs.hasura.io/0.15/manual/getting-started/index.html#concept-2-a-hasura-cluster).
+Once this project is deployed, you will have the nodejs app running on your [cluster](https://docs.hasura.io/0.15/manual/getting-started/index.html#concept-2-a-hasura-cluster).

 Follow along below to learn about how this quickstart works.